Huppdo/ECCS1611/README.md

 > Required me to get a username from cin, sum up the first five numbers starting at one, and creating the product of the first five numbers starting at one
 #### Prelab Three (02)
 > Used math operators and cin to calculate the cost of fencing for rails & posts
+#### Lab Three
+> Used math operators to solve various math functions, calculated the total cost of owning a car, and calculated shipping costs for a bookstore

 ## PracticeProblems
 This folder contains in class & book practice problems